defold/extension-steam/docs/index.md

 ## Example

-[Refer to the example project](https://github.com/defold/extension-steam/blob/master/examples) to see a complete example of how the intergation works.
+[Refer to the example project](https://github.com/defold/extension-steam/blob/master/examples) to see a complete example of how the integration works.

 ## Source code